deepak-chouhan/DSO-Jenkins/README.md

 # DSO-Jenkins

-This Setup is tested on <mark style="background-color: gold;padding:2px 7px">AWS EC2 Ubuntu 22.04 amd64</mark>
+This Setup is tested on `AWS EC2 Ubuntu 22.04 amd64`

 <br>

-## Documentation: Setting up Jenkins with Docker
+## Setup

-This documentation provides step-by-step instructions on how to set up Jenkins with Docker.
-Follow the instructions below to install and configure the necessary components.
+Follow the instructions below set up Jenkins with Docker

 ### 1. Update System Packages